Skip to content

 • Be adults aged 18 or older.

-• Have a documented IDH1 mutation in their tumour.
+• Have a documented IDH1 mutation in their tumor.

-• Be generally healthy, with adequate bone marrow (the spongy tissue inside bones where blood cells are made), liver and kidneys function.
+• Have adequate bone marrow (the spongy tissue inside bones where blood cells are made), liver, and kidney function.

 Participants cannot take part in the study if: